Street care and cleaning Streetlights and the environment

 Dimming/variable lighting

 We now have the option to dim lights (to approximately 50% of light level) after midnight rather than switch off.
-This is only applicable to the more powerful lanterns (those on major roads) and therefore only to a small percentage of our street lights.
+This is mainly applicable to major roads and therefore only to a small percentage of our street lights..
 We'll be looking at dimming all the appropriate street lights as part of our replacement programme.

 Trimming street lighting

-By having more precise photoelectric cells (light meters) we can turn the lights on ten minutes later at night and turn them off earlier in the morning.
-This can save around 92 burning hours per year.
+By updating to modern LED street lights and more precise photoelectric cells (light sensors) we can turn the lights on up to ½hr later at night and turn them off earlier in the morning.
+This can help to save further burning hours per year.
 All new installations should include trimming as standard.

 Electronic conversion

-Savings are already being made by converting 35 watt low power lamps (orange lights) to electronic switchgear, and by using more effective photoelectric cells, which reduce switch-on times and use less energy.
+Savings were already being made by converting to, wherever applicable, electronic switchgear and by using more effective photoelectric cells, which reduce switch-on times and use less energy.
 The programme for all applicable street lights was completed in April 2014.

 LED